mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 NXF_VER=24.04.2 nextflow run main.nf -profile "cluster"
 ```

-If you need to change the resources allocated to each process open the
+If you need to change the resources allocated to each process, open the
 `nextflow.config` file and change the values.

 ``` groovy